Are Bismuth Oxychloride and Gluten in Makeup Causing Cystic Acne?

-Gluten is a protein found in wheat, rye, barley, spelt (a type of wheat), and all products made from grains such as malt, beers, flours, etc. Oats do not contain gluten themselves, but are often sited as being "cross-contaminated" from wheat.
+Gluten is a protein found in wheat, rye, barley, spelt (a type of wheat), and all products made from grains such as malt, beers, flours, etc. Oats do not contain gluten themselves but are often cited as being "cross-contaminated" from wheat.
 In the last hundred years or so, wheat has been bred to contain higher concentrations of gluten, which helps increase the fluffiness and chewiness in breads and desserts.
 Think of gluten as the "glue" in bread products; it's what holds it all together, allowing it to stretch without collapsing into a pile of crumbs.

 Why Is Gluten in Makeup?

 Just like its role in bread, gluten is used in makeup as a binder and a thickener.
 It helps hold all the particles together.
 Thus, it is not often found in loose powders, but instead in liquids or gelled products, especially lipsticks and glosses.
 Mascaras, liquid concealers, and creams are other common culprits.
 I've even seen shampoos and conditioners that advertise their use of "wheat protein" (read: gluten) as a "strengthener."